How many BTU’s do I need for my mini split?

 Sizing Means Load Calculation

 Sizing an air conditioner or a mini split system is conducted through the so-called load calculation.
-Calculating the load means determining the correct amount of cool or warm air that is needed to establish a comfortable temperature or maintain that desired that temperature inside the room.
+Calculating the load means determining the correct amount of cool or warm air that is needed to establish a comfortable temperature or maintain that desired temperature inside the room.

 When HVAC experts conduct a load calculation for a specific space, what they normally come up with is the estimated amount of BTU that is needed to cool or heat the room.
 This is the same data that is used to determine the right BTU rating for the unit that will be used for that particular space.